5 Steps to Hiring an Awesome Virtual Assistant

 A good VA will point you in the direction of a colleague if they can’t help.

 Location Do you want a VA that lives locally to you?
 Some of my clients love the fact that once a month we can meet for a coffee and review what’s going on in person.
-Or are you happy to work with someone remotely and never meet in person.
-Most VA's use Skype or some other video conferencing system so we are only a call away.
+Or are you happy to work with someone remotely and never meet in person?
+Most VA's use Zoom, Teams, Whatsapp or some other video conferencing system so we are only a call away.

 Google is a great place to find VA’s particularly if you would like one local to you.

 Attending Networking Events and Trade Shows are another good way of finding VA’s, as the chances are that if there isn’t one there, then you will probably bump into someone that could make a recommendation.

 In all of these cases, the next step is to look at the websites of the chosen or recommended VA’s.
 Does the website have a professional feel and how long have they been in business?
 Is it up to date?
 Does it have a testimonials/case study section?
 You will naturally be wanting to find someone who states that they can undertake the tasks in your list, but you should also consider other important aspects:

 Insurance – As a minimum, you should expect to see public liability.
 I also hold professional indemnity insurance.

 Contract - the VA should have a contract in place that you would be expected to sign before work commences.